BayAreaMetro/bayarea_urbansim/docs/configuration.md

 -----|-----
 employment_relocation_rates.csv| A file with the probability of a job relocating during a time step in the forecast, by TAZ and by employment sector.
 Pairs with employment_relocation_rates.csv which overwrites the model probabilities with calibration factors. household_relocation_rates.csv| A file with the probability of a household relocating during a time step in the forecast, by TAZ, income, and tenure.
 Pairs with renter_protections_relocation_rates_overwrites.csv which overwrites model probabilities with different relocation rates when the renter protections strategy is enabled. transition_relocation_settings.yaml| Settings for the transition and relocation models.

-### mapping.yaml
-Mapping used in the model to relate variables to one another.

-### paths.yaml
-Variables that store file names for use in the model code.